 - Subdivisions you define in a VCN (for example, 10.0.0.0/24 and 10.0.1.0/24).
 Subnets contain virtual network interface cards (VNICs), which attach to instances.
-Each subnet exists in a single One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
-A region contains several availability domains. and consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
-Each mount target has an address on a subnet of your choice.
+A subnet can span a region or exist in a single One or more isolated, fault-tolerant Oracle data centers that host cloud resources such as instances, volumes, and subnets.
+A region contains one or more availability domains. .
+A subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
+For each subnet, you specify the routing rules and security lists that apply to it.
 For more information about subnets, see VCNs and Subnets in the Oracle Cloud Infrastructure Networking documentation.

 - Security lists

 - Virtual firewall rules for your VCN.
 Your VCN comes with a default security list, and you can add more.
 These security lists provide ingress and egress rules that specify the types of traffic allowed in and out of the instances.
 You can choose whether a given rule is stateful or stateless.
 Security list rules must be set up so that clients can connect to file system mount targets.
 For more information about how security lists work in Oracle Cloud Infrastructure, see Security Lists in the Networking documentation.
 For information about setting up specific security list rules required for mount target traffic, see Configuring VCN Security List Rules for File Storage.
 About Security explains how security lists interact with other types of security in your file system.